YunYang1994/tensorflow-yolov3/README.md

 ![image](./docs/images/611_result.jpg)
 ## part 3.
 Train for your own dataset
 ### 3.1 quick train
-The purpose of this demo is to give you a glimpse of yolov3 training process.
+The purpose of this demo is to give you a glimpse of yolov3 training process. `python core/convert_tfrecord.py` to convert your imageset in to tfrecords
 ```
+$ python core/convert_tfrecord.py --dataset ./data/train_data/quick_train_data.txt  --tfrecord_path_prefix ./data/train_data/tfrecords/quick_train_data
-$ python quick_train.py
+$ python quick_train.py  # start training
 ```
 ### 3.2 train coco dataset (continue to work)
 Firstly, you need to download the COCO2017 dataset from the [website](http://cocodataset.org/)　and put them in the `./data/`